MaciekBielski/cLabs/README.md

 - "is-a" relationship, child specifies more generic parent or shows progress over time
-- constructor can only invode its direct-parent constructor
+- constructor can only invoke its direct-parent constructor

 - public:
   - parent's public members stay public